akhikhl/wuff/README.md

 ### Introduction

-Wuff is a tool for developing and assembling Eclipse applications **independently** of Eclipse-IDE.
+Wuff is a gradle plugin for developing and assembling Eclipse applications and plugins **independently** of Eclipse-IDE.
-Typical uses: 1) continuous delivery 2) developing Eclipse applications under non-Eclipse IDE like Netbeans.

-If you are familiar with Eclipse Tycho, then think of Wuff as a more powerful, gradle-based, replacement for Tycho.
+If you are familiar with Eclipse Tycho, then think of Wuff as a more powerful, gradle-based, replacement for it.

 ### Where to start?